 We have another volunteer here, ladies and gentlemen.

-Uh this is this easy, JT.
+This is easy, JT.

-And we are back as usual, utilizing half my brain, the other half tied behind my back to make it fair, and talent on loan from God.
+And we are back, as usual, utilizing half my brain, the other half tied behind my back to make it fair and talent on loan from God.

 Senator McCain was on Good Morning America today with Diane Sawyer.

-Is America in for four more years with the McCain presidency of a Bush presidency?
+And she said, on the big things, is America in for four more years with the McCain presidency of a Bush presidency?

 Is that a fair question to ask you, Senator?